digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `MinimumTransferAmount`

-  A class to specify the amount above which collateral has to be posted/returned.
+  A class to specify amount of exposure reached before collateral has to be posted or returned.
 * `MinimumTransferAmount`

   | Field            | Type/Description |